 Students who take advantage of the opportunities offered in the graduate program -- whether formal courses, individual instruction, organizational activities, or addresses by visiting lecturers -- will find graduate study at North Texas exciting, stimulating, and highly informative.
 Certainly, they will be well prepared to think and function as historians.

 The Department of History is in Wooten Hall on the southeastern edge of the university campus.
 Most classrooms and faculty offices are in Wooten Hall.
 In the same building is the History Help Center, staffed by paid graduate students and designed to provide advice and tutoring for undergraduates enrolled in history courses.
-The Kingsbury-Thomason Departmental Library, available to students and faculty, includes thousands of books (including many standard reference works) and videotapes on various aspects of history.
+The Kingsbury-Thomason Departmental Library, available to students and faculty, includes thousands of books (including many standard reference works) on various aspects of history.
 Also in Wooten Hall is one of several university computer labs dedicated to student use.
 This lab includes the very latest in computer hardware and software, including standard word- processing, spreadsheet, data base, and statistical programs.

 In addition to the University Computer Lab on the first floor of Wooten Hall, which is available to all students, the Department has computers and a printer in each of the offices used by Teaching Fellows and Teaching Assistants.
 At least one of the computers in each office is connected to the University network.
 Full Internet access is available from these offices.